shosti/wacspace.el/README.md

 you use `wacspace` on any of the buffers that were set up this way, it will jump to the window setup without re-running your configuration.

-You can also save your configuration at any time using (unsurprisingly) `wacspace-save`. `wacspace-save` can also use a numeric prefix, in which case using `wacspace` with that numeric prefix will access that saved workspace.
+You can also save your configuration at any time using `C-z C-s` (or `M-x wacspace-save`). `wacspace-save` can also use a numeric prefix, in which case using `wacspace` with that numeric prefix will access that saved workspace.
 When you kill a buffer in the configuration and use `wacspace`, it will again set up the workspace according to your configuration.
 Thus, `wacspace` should "just work" most of the time—if you want concrete behavior examples, check out [features/wacs-save.feature](https://github.com/shosti/wacspace.el/blob/master/features/wacspace-save.feature).
-If you want to force reconfiguration of a workspace, use `C-u wacspace`, which will clear the saved workspaces associated with the current buffer.
+If you want to force reconfiguration of a workspace, use `C-u C-z C-w`, which will clear the saved workspaces associated with the current buffer.

-If the variable `wacs-save-frame` is set to `t` (which it is by default), `wacspace` will save and restore frame configuration as well as window configuration.
+If the variable `wacs-save-frame` is set to `t` (which it is by default unless you're running Emacs in a terminal), `wacspace` will save and restore frame configuration as well as window configuration.

 ### Quickly switching between projects